deeppavlov/DeepPavlov/docs/intro/pipeline_manager.rst

 Config description for Pipeline Manager:
 ----------------------------------------
-Description of the structure of the experiments and the logic of the work of the :class:`~pipeline_manager.pipeline_manager.PipelineManager` class, is also described by the config file.
-Its main difference from the :doc:`default config <intro/config_description>` is that each element of the chainer can now be a list:
+Description of the structure of the experiments and the logic of the work of the :class:`~deeppavlov.pipeline_manager.PipelineManager` class, is also described by the config file.
+Its main difference from the :doc:`config_description </intro/config_description>` is that each element of the chainer can now be a list:

-|alt text3| **Diagram 2.** Conceptual example of :class:`~pipeline_manager.pipeline_manager.PipelineManager` config.
+|alt text3| **Diagram 2.** Conceptual example of :class:`~deeppavlov.pipeline_manager.PipelineManager` config.

 Thus, in place of a component, there can now be a list of components for enumeration.
-And during the work of the :class:`~pipeline_manager.pipeline_manager.PipelineManager`, it will launch a full-fledged experiment with each of them separately.
+And during the work of the :class:`~deeppavlov.pipeline_manager.PipelineManager`, it will launch a full-fledged experiment with each of them separately.

 .. note::